This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Quick Answer

-Collagen peptides (10-15g daily) paired with omega-3 fish oil (2-4g EPA+DHA) is the most effective starting point for men’s joint health — collagen supports cartilage structure directly while omega-3s reduce the systemic inflammation that accelerates joint degradation.
-For men with existing knee or hip discomfort, adding UC-II undenatured collagen at 40mg daily produces targeted results that standard collagen peptides don’t match.
+Collagen peptides (10-15g daily with vitamin C) paired with omega-3 fish oil (2-4g EPA+DHA) is the most effective starting point for men’s joint health — Momentous Collagen Peptides includes vitamin C already and uses the clinically studied Fortigel extract.
+For men with existing knee or hip discomfort, adding NOW Foods UC-II at 40mg daily produces targeted results that standard collagen peptides don’t match.

 Why Joint Health Becomes a Priority for Men After 30